About This Drug

 Treating Side Effects

-- Drink 6-8 cups of fluids each day unless your doctor has told you to limit your fluid intake due to some other health problem.
-A cup is 8 ounces of fluid.
-If you have loose bowel movements, you should drink more fluid so that you do not become dehydrated (lack water in the body from losing too much fluid).
-Ask your doctor or nurse about medicine that is available to help stop or lessen the loose bowel movements.
+- If you throw up or have loose bowel movements, you should drink more fluids so that you do not become dehydrated (lack water in the body from losing too much fluid).

-- If you get a rash, do not put anything on it unless your doctor or nurse says you may.
+- If you get a rash do not put anything on it unless your doctor or nurse says you may.
 Keep the area around the rash clean and dry.
 Ask your doctor for medicine if your rash bothers you.
-A rash that looks like acne may happen on your face and upper back when taking this medication.
-Your doctor can give you medicine to help treat this.

 Food and Drug Interactions